Last Updated on August 25, 2023 by Louise Carter

-The human brain can’t tell the difference between genuine rain and the sound of a recording, so this sleep aid can be used in even the driest conditions.
+The human brain can’t tell the difference between genuine rain and the sound of a recording, meaning this sleep aid can be used in any weather conditions.

 Why Does Rain Make Me Sleepy?

-If you’re prone to Seasonal Affective Disorder (SAD), you’ll likely spend much of the winter feeling lethargic and sleepy.
-Feeling sad makes us tired, and there’s little we can do to control the weather outside our homes.
+If you’re prone to Seasonal Affective Disorder (SAD), you’ll likely spend the winter feeling lethargic and sleepy.
+Feeling sad makes us tired, and we can do little to control the weather outside our homes.

-There are three other fundamental reasons why rain makes us tired – changes in temperature, the reliable, rhythmic sounds of rainfall, and the sense of relaxation that precipitation can have on the human mind.
+There are three other reasons rain makes us tired – temperature changes, the reliable, rhythmic sounds of rainfall, and the sense of relaxation that precipitation can have on the human mind.

 Rainfall can also lead to dynamic cooling.
 The temperature in the clouds, where the rain originates, is lower than the ground level where we dwell.
-As raindrops fall, they reduce the temperature of the air around us.
+As raindrops fall, they reduce the temperature of the air.

 Raindrops also evaporate as they fall from the sky toward the ground.
 Every time this happens, the air cools just a little.
-Amid heavy rainfall, the temperature will rapidly decrease, and it’ll be impossible not to notice this.
+The temperature will rapidly decrease in heavy rainfalls.

-Rainfall is one of the most popular settings on white noise machines, but it is technically classed as pink noise.
-A study in Industrial Health proves that pink noise is connected to a night of deep, restful sleep.
+Rainfall is among the most popular settings on white noise machines, but it’s technically classed as pink noise.
+A study in Industrial Health found that pink noise is connected to a night of deep, restful sleep.